 10. The gNB-DU1 sends the UL RRC MESSAGE TRANSFER message to gNB-CU by including the RRCReconfigurationComplete message received in step 9.

 10a.
 In case the SRB1 with duplication is configured, the gNB-DU2 also sends the UL RRC MESSAGE TRANSFER message to gNB-CU by including the RRCReconfigurationComplete message received in step 9a.

+11. The MP Remote UE performs data transmission and reception by using both the direct path and the indirect path served by a MP Relay UE.

 8.22.3 Intra-DU direct path addition on top of indirect path